Content Integration & Learning

 Be forewarned: content integration over multiple years does not automatically resolve the content organization challenge.
 To benefit from truly open learning architecture, designers must grapple with hundreds of variables simultaneously.
 I believe this is often why teachers who are strapped for time find it difficult to undertake an integrated model at the upper secondary levels.

-Imagine dumping the contents of a giant LEGO® box on the floor, never removing any pieces, then selecting permutations and building structures based on a given global issue, and leaving space for teachers and students to add their own blocks.
+Instead, imagine dumping the contents of a giant LEGO® box on the floor, never removing any bricks, selecting certain combinations of bricks to build structures based on a given global issue, and leaving space for teachers and students to add their own bricks as it suits them.

-Further, the interconnectedness of the content requires keeping your hands in multiple units simultaneously.
-Thus, several units are designed together, iterated together, tested together, and iterated yet again when more designs are added.
+The interconnectedness of the content requires keeping your hands in multiple units simultaneously.
+Thus, several units are designed together, iterated together, tested together, and iterated yet again when more units are added.

 This holistic approach is far more demanding for designers working with content coverage constraints, but we saw its tremendous potential for learning and never looked back.